Rangers back to losing ways, fall to Sharks

-Having snapped a five-game winless streak against Nashville on Saturday, the recurring themes that have derailed the beginning of the Rangers season emerged again in a 4-1 loss to the San Jose Sharks on Monday: An early goal, a goal that should have been stopped, an inability to finish.
+After they snapped a five-game winless streak against Nashville on Saturday, the recurring themes that have derailed the Rangers’ season emerged again in a 4-1 loss to the San Jose Sharks on Monday night at the Garden: an early goal, a goal that should have been stopped, an inexplicable inability to finish.

-And the power play, which was sizzling at 5 for 16 in the first four games, has gone cold: 0 for 6 in the first two periods, extending the futility to 3-for-25 and the Rangers record to 2-6-2.
+And the power play, which was sizzling at 5-for-16 in the first four games, has gone cold: 0-for-6, extending the futility to 3-for-25 and dropping the Rangers’ record to 2-6-2.

 Latest Rangers stories

+“This has been going on way too long,” Rick Nash said.
+“You can say all the cliches you want, but we’ve got to give ourselves a chance to win the games.
+It seems like we always shoot ourselves in the foot. ”

-The Rangers again fell behind early.
+The Rangers again fell behind quickly.
 J.T.
-Miller was whistled for a high stick, but the Sharks held possession and goalie Martin Jones skated off for an extra forward .
-Seconds later, Logan Couture beat Lundqvist low glove side at 1:56.
+Miller was whistled for high-sticking, but the Sharks held possession.
+Seconds later, Logan Couture’s shot hit a defender and eluded Henrik Lundqvist at 1:56.

-McDonagh just missed tying the score at 1 when Barcaly Goodrow went off for hooking Marc Staal at 4:31.
-McDonagh’s shot trickled through Jones but died at the left post, and the whistle blew when the net was knocked off its moorings.

-A second power play came when Kevin Labanc, a New York City native, tripped Kevin Hayes at 10:16.
-Jones stopped Pavel Buchnevich’s backhander and Chris Kreider’s wrister from the left wing.

-The Rangers had more shots in the period (16) than they had in the entire game against the Predators, but Lundqvist didn’t save his teammates as he had on Saturday.
-Defenseman Tim Heed’s stoppable wrister from the lower right circle found the gap in Lundqvist’s pads while he was crouched at the left post at 12:45.
+The Rangers had more shots in the period (16) than they had in the entire Predators game, but Lundqvist didn’t help his teammates this time.
+Tim Heed’s stoppable wrister from the lower right circle found the gap in his pads at the left post for a 2-0 lead at 12:45.

+Even though his left leg twisted when Joonas Donskoi tripped over it after his goal at 19:22 of the second period, Lundqvist stayed for the third period.
+He had the puck stolen behind the cage by Couture, whose feed to Melker Karlsson made it 4-0 at 2:51.

+“It was just a game where too many bad things happened,” Lundqvist said.
+“I made a bad read on the second goal and the third.
+We’re not in a place where we want to be.”

+Mika Zibanejad, scoreless in five games, snapped in his sixth of the season to end a shutout by Martin Jones (33 saves) at 4:23.

+Coach Alain Vigneault, clearly disappointed by the first 10 games, said afterward: “We had close to 20 scoring chances, and we got one goal.
+It’s not one guy; everybody in that room has got to be better than they are right now.
+Our inability to find the back of the net is hurting us.”

-For the fifth time this season, the Rangers deployed 11 forwards and seven defensemen rather than the standard 12/6.
-In that format, they are 2-2-1, and the imbalance underscores the problem at center.
+For the fifth time, the Rangers used 11 forwards and seven defensemen rather than the standard 12/6.
+In that format, they are 2-2-1, and it underscores the problem with only three reliable centers.

-Vigneault wanted defenseman Tony DeAngelo in the lineup on the second power play unit, and scratched forwards Adam Cracknell and Paul Carey “are not true centermen,” Vigneault said Monday morning.
-“I just feel the way the schedule is laid out right now, we have a better chance with 11 forwards and I can double shift [Mika Zibanejad, Kevin Hayes, Desharnais and Miller].”

-He did, to no avail.
-And as if the Rangers needed any reminder of a missing piece, Derek Stepan, the No. 1 center who was traded to Arizona in June, returns home for the first time on Thursday.
+And if the Rangers needed any reminder of a missing piece, Derek Stepan, who was traded to Arizona, returns home for the first time Thursday.

-Lundqvist, who had stopped eight of nine in the second, remained in for the third, even though he appeared to twist his left leg when Joonas Donskoi tripped over it after his goal at 19:22.
-In the third, a hesitant Lundqvist had the puck stolen by Couture behind the cage, and his feed to Melker Karlsson made it 4-0 at 2:51.

-Zibanejad, who had not scored in five games, snapped in his sixth of the season to break the shutout bid for Jones (32 saves) at 4:23.
-Pavel Buchnevich had the assist.
-The next step: Perhaps a fourth center.

 Comments